Sign up for Narcan Training's Narcan Trainings

 Will I get in trouble if I report an overdose?

 Many overdose deaths can be prevented if emergency medical responders are notified.
 However, people using drugs illegally often fear police involvement and arrest if they call 911.
 To protect people from arrest and prosecution, New York State provides limited immunity from arrest or prosecution for minor drug and alcohol law violations for people who seek help at the scene of an overdose.
-For more information on the Good Samaritan Law, also known as the Fatal Overdose Prevention Law, visit 911 Good Samaritan Informational Brief.
+For more information on the Good Samaritan Law, also known as the Fatal Overdose Prevention Law, visit NYS 911 Good Samaritan Informational Brief.

 What should I do if suspect an overdose?